mjordan/islandora_workbench_docs/docs/workflows.md

 !!! warning
     Schedulers such as Linux `cron` usually require that all file paths are absolute, unless the scheduler changes its current working directory when running a job.
 When running Islandora Workbench in a scheduled job, all paths to files and directories included in configuration files should be absolute, not relative to Workbench.
 Also, the path to Workbench configuration file used as the value of `--config` should be absolute.
 If a scheduled job is not executing the way you expect, the first thing you should check is whether all paths to files and directories are expressed as absolute paths, not relative paths.

-Two example scripts, `scripts/workbench_queue_sample_enqueue_node_id.py` and `scripts/workbench_queue_sample_dequeue_node_id.py`, illustrate how to populate a persistent queue using a node-post-create hook.
+Two example scripts, `scripts/workbench_queue_sample_enqueue_node_id.py` and `scripts/workbench_queue_sample_dequeue_node_id.py`, illustrate how to populate an external, persistent processing queue using a node-post-create hook.
 Upon successful creation of a node, the enque script adds the node ID to the persistent queue.
-The deque script is run manually; it takes the next node ID from the queue and, as an example process, fetches the node's title from Drupal and logs it.
-An application of this type of functionality would be to use a persistent queue to perform offline batch processes on the list of node IDs, such as creating a Bag for each Islandora object.
+The deque script is run manually (or on a schedule); it takes the next node ID from the queue and, as an example process, fetches the node's title from Drupal and logs it.
+An application of this type of functionality would be to use a persistent queue to perform offline batch processes on the list of node IDs, such as creating a Bag for each Islandora object in the queue.

 ### Sharing the input CSV with other applications